skycoin/User-Manuals/Updating the Firmware of your Skywallet.md

 Hence the first thing you have to do when you receive your Skywallet is to install its firmware.
 Once installed, the firmware of your Skywallet also needs periodic updates.

-It is important you do these updates otherwise you would not benefit from the latest security features and upgrades, ultimately putting your coins under risk of security threats.
-Also at times the firmware updates are made to improve the funtionality of your Skywallet.
+It is essential you do these updates; otherwise, you would not benefit from the latest security features and upgrades, ultimately putting your coins under risk of security threats.
+Also, at times, the firmware updates are made to improve the functionality of your Skywallet.

 ## Knowing when to Update:

 The Skywallet is designed to store your coins on a long term basis.
-However, it is important to connect your Skywallet periodically to check for an available firmware update.
+However, it is essential to connect your Skywallet periodically to check for an available firmware update.

 To check this, you can connect your Skywallet to your computer and open the Hardware Wallet window from the Desktop Wallet.